yandex-research/mind-your-format/README.md

 # Results analysis

 We provide the results for all our experiments and the code to reproduce figures and tables from our paper in the `plots_and_tables` folder.

-In case you run your own experiments, the results will be stored locally at `{save_dir}/all_runs.csv` or you can download them from your Weights & Biases project.
+In case you run your own experiments, the results will be stored locally at `{save_dir}/all_runs.csv`.
+Alternatively, you can download them from your Weights & Biases project.

 # Citation
 If you make use of our work, please cite our paper: